 Practically every urban explorer I know uses Google Maps to find and scout out locations they’re going to explore.

-I wrote an article on how to find abandoned places to explore using google maps that is quite in-depth.
+I wrote a detailed article on how to find abandoned places to explore using google maps that is very in-depth.
+I included images and several examples.

 Research and Planning